-Postal ratesapply to certain United States Postal Service employees as follows:
+Postal rates apply to certain United States Postal Service employees as follows:

-- Postal Category 1 rates apply to career barginaining unit employees who are represented by the following agreements: APWU, IT/AS, NALC, and NPMHU. - If you are a career bargaining unit employee represented by the agreement with NPPN, you will find your premium rates on https://liteblue.usps.gov/fehb - Postal Category 2 rates apply to career barganining unit employees who are represented by the following agreement: PPOA.
+- Postal Category 1 rates apply to career bargaining unit employees who are represented by the following agreement: NALC. - Postal Category 2 rates apply to career bargaining unit employees who are represented by the following agreement: PPOA.

-Non-Postal rates apply to all career non-bargaining unit Postal Service employees and career employees represented by the NRLCA agreement.
+Non-Postal rates apply to all career non-bargaining unit Postal Service employees and career bargaining unit employees who are represented by the following agreements: APWU, IT/AS, NPMHU, NPPN and NRLCA.
 Postal rates do not apply to non-career Postal employees, Postal retirees, and associate members of any Postal employee organization who are not career Postal employees.

-If you are a Postal Service employee and have questions or require assistance, please contact:

-USPS Human Resources Shared Service Center: 877-477-3273, option 5, Federal Relay Service 800-877-8339 TTY: 866-260-7507
+If you are a Postal Service employee and have questions or require assistance, please contact: USPS Human Resources Shared Service Center: 1-877-477-3273, option 5, Federal Relay Service 1-800-877-8339 TTY: 866-260-7507